chiradeep/netscaler-autoscale-lambda/README.md

 This should upload a `config.zip` file to the S3 config bucket, which should then trigger the lambda function.

+# Workflow
+Once the lambda function is created and the initial terraform config has been uploaded, the DevOps team can make changes to the config using `make update-config`.
+An alternative is to have a separate git repository for the config and use Git webhooks to update `config.zip` in the S3 bucket.
+Github webhooks can be [automated using](https://aws.amazon.com/blogs/compute/dynamic-github-actions-with-aws-lambda/) AWS lambda as well.

 # Troubleshooting
 Use CloudWatch logs to troubleshoot.
 The output of `terraform apply` is buried between the mutex acquire and release logs.